Surf’s Up for the Surfing Santas of Cocoa Beach

 Anyone can be a Surfing Santa, according to their website:

-If you want to join the Surfing Santas this year, the event will take place on December 24, at 8 am EST, at 2 Minutemen Causeway on Cocoa Beach, Florida.
+If you want to join the Surfing Santas this year, the event will take place on December 24, 2018, at 8 am EST, at the end of Minutemen Causeway, Cocoa Beach, Florida.
 Registration is FREE!
 Whatever you do, don’t arrive later than 9 am, because that’s when the photo session takes place and I’m sure you’ll want to be in the picture!

 Starting with 2016, a new event has been added – the Surfing Santas Costume contest.
 So, if you want to make a splash, be sure to put on your best Santa outfit or winter-inspired costume to win some awesome prizes!
-Anna Lusk will perform the new Surfing Santas anthem and Pastor Fox will make an invocation for the event.
 The entire event is scheduled to end at around noon or 1 pm, as everybody needs to head home and start prepping for Christmas day.

 *Cover image credit: surfingsantas.org